Timkor/nuxt-polyfill/README.md

 ### feature.include
 Type `Boolean`.
 Default: `false`
 Specify if the polyfill will be included into the default bundle.
 This will make sure the polyfill is downloaded together with the rest of your application.
-This might reduce page speed since Google uses Chrome 41 to index your website.
+This might reduce page speed.

-**Important:** If you care about **SEO**.
+**Note:** If you care about **SEO**.
 You might want to set this option to `true`.
+Google uses Chrome 41 to index your website although it is not clear whether Google uses these page speed metrics.
+It is also said that Google uses metrics from Chrome users.

 ### feature.mode
 Not supported yet.
 Only client polyfills are supported.